pool-party/pull-party-bot/README.md

 To setup required version of gradle and dependencies run `gradlew` script, according to your system.

 Make sure you set the `token` environment variable (e.g. in build options).

-The only things you can be happy about at the moment are green letters after successful build)